allegro/allegro.tech/_posts/2015-07-16-spark-kafka-integration.md

 Apache Spark is a popular, open-source cluster computing framework written in Scala.
 One of the biggest advantages of Spark is its API: elegant, expressive, concise and aligned to functional programming style.
-Below you can find word count example application written in Scala using Spark:
+Below you can find a word count example application written in Scala using Spark:

 ```scala
 // create Spark context